sarkadava/MotionTrackingPipeline_Workshop_ZAS2025/README.md

 ### Step 5: Verify that it worked

 Now you can open your Visual Studio Code, click on *File > Open Folder* and select the folder where this repository lives.
-In the right panel, you shoul be able to see all the files.
+In the right panel, you should be able to see all the files.
 Click on the jupyter notebook Test.ipynb

 Click on the play button.
 A window will pop up to select a kernel source.
 Click on *Select Python Environment* and now choose the one we have created a second ago, *MTworkshop*.
-You should be able to see the name of the kernel in the top-right corner like so
+If it worked, you should be able to see the name of the kernel in the top-right corner like so

 ![alt text](imgs/image-2.png)